hci-lab-um/heuristics-for-test-tool-design/H07-Where-will-the-tool-be-used.md

 Think about: Individuals and teams may be working in different offices, at home, on customer sites, in different countries, in different time zones, behind firewalls, indoors or outdoors, in quiet or noisy environments.

 Research Point: We found that people were mandated to use tools that were not available to them because of their location.
 For example, tool behind a firewall, on different infrastructure, or even access given by job title rather than by need to access the tool.
 We also found that tools might be available, but not be findable by those who could benefit from them.
-Sipple questions help you gain insights.
+Simple questions help you gain insights.
 <details close>
 <summary>mini usage case</summary>
 An example of simple questions to gain insights, in one small study we asked 12 people working together on a project to rate their mobile and internet connectivity, and to list what devices and operating system platforms they would prefer to use.